linikujp/projects-2023/17/README.md

 	   2. Coverage
 	   3. Number and quality of removed axioms
 	   4. Application based quantitative evaluation.
-   2. Release the ontology (v.1) following the FAIR principles.
+   2. Release the ontology (v.1) following the FAIR principles, using immune-mediated and infectious disease as example.
    3. Write up a draft manuscript for publication.